MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/deploying-azure-vms-deployment-groups.md

 [!INCLUDE [temp](../../includes/concept-rename-note.md)]
 ::: moniker-end

-In the earlier versions of Azure DevOps, if the application needed to be deployed to multiple servers, Windows PowerShell remoting had to be enabled manually, the required ports opened, and the deployment agent installed on each of the servers.
-The pipelines had to be managed manually if a roll-out deployment was required.
+In earlier versions of Azure Pipelines, applications that needed to be deployed to multiple servers required a significant amount of planning and maintenance.
+Windows PowerShell remoting had to be enabled manually, required ports opened, and deployment agents installed on each of the servers.
+The pipelines then had to be managed manually if a roll-out deployment was required.

-All the above challenges have been handled seamlessly with the introduction of the [Deployment Groups](/vsts/build-release/concepts/definitions/release/deployment-groups/).
+All the above challenges have been evolved seamlessly with the introduction of the [Deployment Groups](/vsts/build-release/concepts/definitions/release/deployment-groups/).

-A deployment group installs a deployment agent on each of the target servers in the configured group and instructs the release pipeline to gradually deploy the application to all these servers that belong to the deployment group.
-Multiple pipelines can be created for the roll-out deployments so that the latest version of the application could be provided in a phased manner to the multiple user groups for validating the newly introduced features.
+A deployment group installs a deployment agent on each of the target servers in the configured group and instructs the release pipeline to gradually deploy the application to those servers.
+Multiple pipelines can be created for the roll-out deployments so that the latest version of an application can be delivered in a phased manner to multiple user groups for validation of newly introduced features.

 In this tutorial, you learn about:

 > [!div class="checklist"]
 > * Provisioning VM infrastructure to Azure using a template
 > * Creating an Azure Pipelines deployment group
-> * Creating and running a CI/CD pipeline to deploy the solution
+> * Creating and running a CI/CD pipeline to deploy the solution with a deployment group

 ## Prerequisites

 1. A Microsoft Azure account.

 1. An Azure DevOps account.

 1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77368&Name=deploymentgroups) to provision the tutorial project on your Azure DevOps organization.

 ## Setting up the Azure deployment environment